After Super Tuesday surge, Biden gets new boost as Bloomberg drops out

 Sanders, a democratic socialist, wants to establish a free universal healthcare system and eliminate private health insurance, forgive student loan debt and enact the “Green New Deal” of sweeping economic policies to fight climate change.

-Without naming him, Sanders took direct aim at Biden during a rally on Tuesday in Vermont, criticizing Biden’s 2002 Senate vote in favor of war in Iraq and his support for global trade deals that Sanders opposed.
+Without naming him, Sanders took direct aim at Biden during a rally on Tuesday in Vermont, criticizing Biden’s 2002 Senate vote in favour of war in Iraq and his support for global trade deals that Sanders opposed.

 “We’re going to win the Democratic nomination and we are going to defeat the most dangerous president in the history of this country,” Sanders said, referring to Trump.